OfqualGovUK/ofqual-register-frontend/README.md

 ## Full Data Download

 A DownloadsController has been created to download the full Qualifications and Organisations data in CSV format.
 The CSVs are stored in a storage container on Azure as blobs.
-The code checks the last time CSVs were updated and fetches new data from the Database if the blobs are older than a day.
+The code checks the last time CSVs were modified and fetches new data from the Database if the blobs are older than a day.

+## Qualificaions Sitemap

+As the list of qualifications can be huge (48k at the time of writing), the same methodology as Full Data Download is used to store the qualification titles and names, into a JSON file.
+This file is updated if the last modified date on the file was older than a week.